kcotias/react-native-waiting-wheel/README.md

 ##### `duration` - integer (`Default - 3000`)

-Sets the time of animation.
+Sets the time of the animation.